cazamedia/cazamedia/README.md

 + The updated license terms in Redis are also questionable methinks 🤔.
 + Nothing wrong with using SQLite, but if you need a more powerful database, I highly recommend PostgreSQL.
 I've used it for several years: it's flexible, performant, and very reliable.
   + One thing for sure about PostgreSQL: due to the community and a plethora of interested parties, it is virtual impossible for the license agreement to change hence no closed-source, no for-pay/subscription bs, and no vendor lock-in.
+    + Caveat emptor: lock-in can, in point of fact, be self-inflicted.
+I should know: I've done it 😄 with PostgreSQL myself!
+But it was intentional and I knew full-well what I was doing.
+Try it yourself: you'll love it 😄😄😄!

 <!--